SDK npm package is not published yet and API environments may be unavailable.View status

 • Replaced documents — Verifying the old reference returns revoked with a pointer to the replacement.

-• Offline verification — The barcode payload includes a signature that can be verified against the public key without an internet connection.
+• Offline verification — The barcode payload includes a signature that can be checked locally for quick validation.
 The online check is needed to confirm the current lifecycle state.

 Next steps